top of page

 For example, in Oregon, discounts are available for low-income residents who join community solar farms.
 In California, the Self-generation Incentive Program offers rebates to eligible households and critical facilities that install battery storage systems with solar PV installations.
 This program has been very helpful in encouraging home energy storage deployment.
 Likewise, Oregon has a rebate for solar systems and solar battery banks and offers up to $5,000.

-Virtual Power Plants Could Be The Future
+Virtual Power Plants Could Be The Future of Energy

 As the world scales up the use of renewable energy resources, the need to manage them is increasing because the sun doesn’t always shine, and the wind doesn’t always blow.
 VPPs help ensure reliable supply, ideally phasing out more polluting or expensive sources of power.
 This approach enables larger amounts of renewable power in the grid, creating a larger market for solar companies.